EGI-Federation/documentation/content/en/users/aai/check-in/signup/_index.md

 ### Linked identities

-Information about identites linked to your account.
+Information about linked identities to your account.
 Check the [guide for linking accounts](../linking) for more information.

 ![Linked identities](./check-in-profile-linked.png)